 Hurricane Dorian And The Islands Of The Bahamas

-Hurricane conditions will continue in Grand Bahama Island through tonight, with strong feeder bands impacting The Abacos.
-Maximum sustained winds have decreased to 110 miles per hour with higher gusts.
-An incredibly dangerous storm surge will raise water levels by as much as 10 to 15 feet above normal in parts of Grand Bahama Island.
-A hurricane warning remains in effect for Bimini and the Berry Islands.

-The all clear has been issued for New Providence, which includes the capital of Nassau and neighboring Paradise Island, as well as Eleuthera and Andros.
-Residents and visitors on New Providence should continue to exercise caution as flooding conditions and power outages have been reported in parts of Nassau.
+NASSAU, Bahamas, Sept.
+4, 2019 /PRNewswire/ -- Hurricane Dorian has moved out of The Islands Of The Bahamas and an all clear from hurricane effects has been issued for the country.
+Relief teams have been deployed to The Abacos and Grand Bahama Island.

-Islands in the Southeastern and Central Bahamas remain unaffected, including The Exumas, Cat Island, San Salvador, Rum Cay, Long Island, Acklins/Crooked Island, Ragged Island, Mayaguana and Inagua.
+Islands that were not impacted by Hurricane Dorian remain open and are receiving visitors.
+In the Northwest Bahamas these include The Bahamas capital of Nassau and neighboring Paradise Island, as well as Eleuthera, Harbour Island and Andros.
+Islands in the Southeastern and Central Bahamas remain unaffected including The Exumas, Cat Island, San Salvador, Rum Cay, Long Island, Acklins/Crooked Island, Ragged Island, Mayaguana and Inagua.

-"Though Hurricane Dorian has weakened, it continues to cause destruction to Grand Bahama Island and has left a devastating impact on The Abacos," said Bahamas Ministry of Tourism & Aviation Director General Joy Jibrilu.
-"Our thoughts and prayers are with our fellow Bahamians and residents in these two northern islands, especially those who have lost loved ones.
-We are overwhelmed by the amount of inquiries about relief efforts, and encourage everyone to go to www.bahamas.com/relief for verified ways to help."
+"There are no words to convey the grief we feel for our fellow Bahamians in The Abacos and Grand Bahama," said Bahamas Ministry of Tourism & Aviation Minister, Dionisio D'Aguilar.
+"Now is the time to come together for our brothers and sisters in need, and help our country get back on its feet.
+Anyone who wishes to provide relief support should go to www.bahamas.com/relief for verified ways to help.
+We also implore travelers to continue visiting the Bahamian islands that were not impacted by Hurricane Dorian as this will help our people tremendously."

 The following is a status update on airports, hotels, airlines and cruise schedules at this time.
 This is not a comprehensive list and visitors are strongly advised to check directly with airlines, hotels and cruise lines regarding possible impacts to travel plans.